Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited, LLC!!

 It is my desire to be able to have one FULL year with the student in the association before submitting a 12 grade transcript or have that student included in the class rankings.

-So with that said, families that are new to UCHU-AA may join if their homeschool student(s) are 9th, 10th, 11th BUT NOT 12th grade within the current homeschooling year.
+So with that said, families that are new to UCHU-AA may join if their homeschool student(s) are 9th, 10th or 11th BUT NOT 12th grade within the current homeschooling year.

-Additionally, to ensure that ranking order does not drastically change for current members of UCHU-AA who has students that are 12th grade, no new members with rising 12th graders for the current homeschooling year is permitted.
+Additionally, to ensure that ranking order does not drastically change for current members of UCHU-AA who has students that are 11th and 12th grade, no new members with rising 11th nor 12th graders for the current homeschooling year is permitted.

 What month must UCHU-AA membership be renewed?

 In the month of May each year you will be sent a reminder email regarding your membership renewal for the up and coming school year.
-Homeschool families of the current homeschooling year may renew their membership beginning June 1.
+Homeschool families of the current homeschooling year may renew their membership June 1.
+Open registration is during the months of August 1 (unless a current member) until July 31 of the current homeschooling year.

 I don’t live in the Upstate.
 Can I still become a member of UCHU-AA?

-Yes, anyone can become a member of UCHU-AA even if you don’t live in the Upstate. 🙂Just keep in mind that if you have a child that is either in Kindergarten or is a 12th grader you and your family will have to drive a little ways for GRADUATION. 🙂
+Yes, anyone can become a member of UCHU-AA even if you don’t live in the Upstate. 🙂 Just keep in mind that if you have a child that is either in Kindergarten or is a 12th grader you and your family will have to drive a little if you desire to participate in UCHU-AA’S graduation.

 What services will you provide other than third option accountability?